ckeditor/ckeditor4-docs/guides/skin_sdk/compatibility_with_ckeditor_4_5/README.md

 <img src="guides/skin_sdk_compatibility_with_ckeditor_4_5/notifications.png" alt="Notifications example" width="1077" height="412">

+**Note:** Notifications use the same close icon as dialogs do.
+It may not fix in the custom skin.

 ## Support For Dialog Busy State

 You can add a support for displaying that a dialog is in a busy state in these steps.